Explore this course:

 - UK-Based Field Class

-This optional, UK-based field class provides you with the opportunity to explore and research development issues through practical fieldwork experiences.
+This optional, UK-based field class provides you with the opportunity to explore and engage with development issues through practical fieldwork experiences.
 Central to the module is a focus on developing critical reflectivity on the nature of development in a particular globalised and historicised context.
-Students will have the opportunity to practise and build on research skills learnt in Semester 1 as well as dealing with issues of ethics, power and co-produced research. .
-Whether working in-person with UK partners or conducting remote or hybrid research with overseas partners, you will develop transferable skills through teamwork, research design and implementation, and presentation skills.15 credits
+You will have the opportunity to practise and build on research skills learnt in Semester 1 as well as dealing with issues of ethics, power and co-produced development research and practice.
+You will work in-person with UK partners or conduct remote or hybrid research with overseas partners, you will develop transferable skills through teamwork and engagement with a variety of stakeholders.15 credits

 - International Development Fieldclass